- Overview-Tax Program

 All available dates are listed.
 Some sites are NOT OPEN on a few specific dates.
 For example, the BARRE site is closed Monday, February 19 for President's Day and Tuesday, March 6, 201 for Town Meeting Day.

 Save Some, Spend Some-Make the Most of Your 2017 Tax Return!

 Many Americans look forward to tax time because it's an opportunity to use refunds to get ahead by prepaying for larger expenses, paying down existing debt, and purchasing goods that they otherwise are unable to afford during the year.
 It's also a great time for households to build an emergency savings account or make a deposit to a retirement account.
 This year, Capstone is encouraging all tax payers to deposit a portion of their refund into a savings account or a retirement account.
 Just think, 30-40-30!
 30% to pay past debt, 40% for current use, and 30% for your future savings!

 - If you have just a checking account, ask your bank or credit union to open a savings account that you can use to save part of your tax return, or call Capstone's Liz Scharf at 477-5215 or email@example.com for recommendations on low-cost starter savings accounts.

-- Bring your savings account number and financial institution's routing number, OR your myRA account number and routing number to a Capstone VITA site and we will set up the split deposit of your tax refund.
+- Bring your savings account number and financial institution's routing number to a Capstone VITA site and we will set up the split deposit of your tax refund.